 The Coptic Orthodox Church follows an annual calendar, culminating in Easter, celebrating the Resurrection of our Lord and our resulting salvation.
-While I do not like to play favorites, Lent (the 55 days preceding Easter) is my favorite time of year.
-Lent, especially the last 7 days of Holy Week, is like a spiritual energizing tonic, a sort of a Spiritual enhancement program.
+While I dislike to play favorites, Lent (the 55 days preceding Easter) is my favorite time of year.
+Lent, especially the last 7 days of Holy Week, is like a spiritual energizing tonic, a sort of Spiritual enhancement program.
 But How can we maintain our spiritual zeal after Lent?

 I look forward to these 55 days of Lent to carry me through the rest of the year.
-While I should be focusing on my Spiritual life every single day of the year, my brain actually makes that shift during those 55 days.
+While I should focus on my Spiritual life every single day of the year, my brain actually makes that shift during those 55 days.
 I consecrate special time to read the Bible every day, my prayers are more focused, my priorities are heavenly and not worldly.

 Holy Week is, by far, the best 7 days of the year, starting with Palm Sunday.
 There is a rhythm to Holy Week that makes it unique: the nightly vigil at Church where we read the Prophecies regarding the coming of Christ, the Crucifixion, and the Resurrection.
 The chanting of “Thine is the Power, the glory, the blessing, and the majesty forever amen,” and listening to edifying sermons after 2 hours steeped in prayers.

 Holy Week is when I spend even more time reading the Bible.
 I am barely available on social media.
 I ignore the news alerts that flash on my phone.
 I am immersed in commentaries on the Bible, I have an insatiable thirst to learn more, to read more, to focus on Heaven.

-And then, Holy Week came to an end, Easter was celebrated, and my spiritual regimen took a significant nosedive.
+And then, Holy Week ended, Easter was celebrated, and my spiritual regimen took a significant nosedive.

 Suddenly, I no longer felt the urgency to read the Bible first thing in the morning.